 Study Abroad Programs

-The study abroad opportunities offered through California State University, East Bay allow Cal State East Bay students to study overseas for one semester or an academic year and earn academic credit towards their degree.
+The study abroad opportunities offered through California State University, East Bay allow Cal State East Bay students to study overseas for one semester or academic year and earn academic credit towards their degree.
 The experience leads to personal growth and acquisition of valuable skills, such as language fluency and cross-cultural understanding.
 Financial aid (except Work-Study) may apply, and study abroad scholarships are available.

 CSU International Programs: Students can study abroad for a full academic year through the CSU system.
 (See the International Programs of the CSU chapter in the undergraduate section of this catalog).